MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ## 2. User scenarios

 ### 2.1 Scenario: Sync clipboard with a remote desktop
-When a user copies text or an image on their local machine, the web-based remote desktop application can detect that clipboard contents have changed by listening for the `clipboardchange` event.
-Upon detecting the change, the application can re-read the clipboard and send the updated clipboard content to the remote desktop environment.
+When a user copies text or an image on their local machine, a web-based remote desktop application can detect that clipboard contents have changed by listening for the `clipboardchange` event.
+Upon detecting the change (which happens when 'clipboardchange' event is triggered on the web app when the page regains focus), the application can re-read the clipboard and send the updated clipboard content to the remote desktop environment.

 ![](img/sync-clipboard-scenario.png)